 "Most of the ways we were taught to think, to reason, to understand simply don't give us the means to make wise decisions anymore.
 We don't know how to be wise stewards of the dilemmas and challenges that confront us daily.
 We were not taught how to make sense of a chaotic world, or a worldwide interconnected web of activity and relationships."

 Clearly, we need to do something different.
-We need to lead differently.
+We need to find a new way.